yirkajk/yirkajk.github.io/README.md

 ***

 #### Research Interests
+My research focuses on quantum computation and theoretical computer science.
+Some particular areas I am interested in are complexity theory, Hamiltonian complexity, and quantum algorithms.
-I am interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.
+In other words, I am interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-My research focuses on quantum computation and theoretical computer science This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.

 📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
-I am primarily seeking roles in quantum computation, though I'm open to learning about other opportunities for leveraging strong quantitative and problem-solving skills.
+I am primarily seeking roles in quantum computation, though I am open to learning about other opportunities for leveraging strong quantitative and problem-solving skills.
+My one-sentence summary: 10+ years in quantum computing, 7+ publications, 20+ presentations, 2 National Labs, 3 universities, 11+ co-authors, and 8+ semesters teaching.

 Please reach out if you're interested in my research or would like to learn more!

 ***